SMTorg/smt/README.md

 python test.py

 # Contact
-This repository was created by Mohamed Amine Bouhlel and is maintained by the MDO Lab.
+This repository was created by Mohamed Amine Bouhlel and is maintained by the MDOlab.